- The Arms Trade Treaty

-26 January 2009 American Envoy Pledges Renewed Commitment to United Nations The U.S. is committed to helping strengthen the United Nations so it can meet a host of emerging challenges, says America's new ambassador to the international body, Susan Rice.
+26 January 2009 American Envoy Pledges Renewed Commitment to United Nations (IIPDigital) The U.S. is committed to helping strengthen the United Nations so it can meet a host of emerging challenges, says America's new ambassador to the international body, Susan Rice.

 23 January 2009 U.S. Foreign Policy Shifts with Lightning-like Speed (IIPDigital) With near lightning speed, President Obama has altered the course of U.S. foreign policy less than 48 hours after taking office by making clear that the country's goals and objectives will be consistent with American values and the rule of law.